ICS427-Pass-Bots/password-manager/README.md

 Cole A. - Making Wiki Pages
 Cole H. - ????

-- Technical notes on the program e.g. specifications for use, how to install it
+- How to run program

 To run the applicaton
 - install [meteor](https://www.meteor.com/developers/install).